redis/redis-doc/commands/bitfield.md

 Where an integer encoding is expected, it can be composed by prefixing with `i` for signed integers and `u` for unsigned integers with the number of bits of our integer encoding.
 So for example `u8` is an unsigned integer of 8 bits and `i16` is a signed integer of 16 bits.

-The supported encodings are up to 64 bits for signed integers, and up to 63 bits for unsigned integers.
-This limitation with unsigned integers is due to the fact that currently the Redis protocol is unable to return 64 bit unsigned integers as replies.
+The supported encodings are up to 64 bits for signed integers and up to 63 bits for unsigned integers.
+This limitation with unsigned integers is because currently the Redis protocol is unable to return 64-bit unsigned integers as replies.

 ## Bits and positional offsets

-There are two ways in order to specify offsets in the bitfield command.
+There are two ways to specify offsets in the bitfield command.
-If a number without any prefix is specified, it is used just as a zero based bit offset inside the string.
+If a number without any prefix is specified, it is used just as a zero-based bit offset inside the string.

 However if the offset is prefixed with a `#` character, the specified offset is multiplied by the integer encoding's width, so for example: